 Awards & Accreditations

-Memorial Family of Services is committed to meeting the needs of our community.
-With more than 300 physicians on our medical staff and more than 2,500 employees, Memorial is home to a number of nationally recognized medical programs.
-We are proud to note the following awards of distinction and recognition of excellence.
+Virginia Mason Memorial is committed to meeting the needs of our community.
+With more than 300 physicians on our medical staff and more than 2,500 employees, we are home to a number of nationally recognized medical programs and are proud to note the following awards of distinction and recognition of excellence.

 Heart and Vascular

 - Member of the Washington Emergency Cardiac & Stroke System.
 Memorial Hospital is a level 1 Emergency Cardiac Center and a level 2 Emergency Stroke Center.

 The American Heart Association Stroke Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite Plus

 - The American Heart Association and American Stroke Association recognize this hospital for achieving 85% or higher adherence to all Get With The Guidelines® Stroke Achievement indicators for two or more consecutive 12 month intervals and at least 12 consecutive months of 75% or higher compliance with 5 or more Get With The Guidelines® Stroke Quality measures to improve quality of patient care and outcomes.